 Now attending Creighton University, Hovey said he chose to play there because of the tremendous opportunities he has both athletically and academically with the Bluejays.

 “I went to Creighton because I felt like it would put me in a great position to develop, to become the best player I can be, and give me the chance to compete in an NCAA Regional,” Hovey said.
 “Also, the education here is top of the line, so that was another factor.
 But yeah, the guys are all great, the coaches are awesome, so we’re just trying to get better everyday and continue to become more disciplined and organized as a team.”

 Sweets owner and team president, Zachary Fraser, is ready to have Bluejays in a Sweets uniform and said he hopes to continue to develop a relationship with the Creighton baseball program and Coach Servais.

 “We’re excited about starting a relationship with Creighton,” Fraser said.
 “Our success with Midwest programs gives us confidence that Bluejay players will be no different.
-With Hill and Hovey, we are getting mature, developed players and we will count on their experience over the course of a challenging WCL schedule.”Read Less
+With Hovey, we are getting a mature, developed player and we will count on his experience over the course of a challenging WCL schedule.”Read Less

 Young trio will play key role for the Sweets this summer